 Charles Grodin is an attractive young man and a newlywed who has just married a nice Jewish girl.
 They’re headed out on their honeymoon in Virginia Beach.
 What happens next is not the honeymoon phase at all.
 It’s the sinking feeling he’s made a mistake.
 Can he really spend the next 40 or 50 years of his life with this woman?

 At first, they’re having a grand ol’ time singing “Close to You” on the freeway, and I couldn’t help but thinking of the inro to The Mary Tyler Moore Show or closer yet The Crocker Bank commercial that spawned another Carpenters’ hit.
-Here we are headed for new beginnings — a life together — and it’s only just begun.
+Here we are headed for new beginnings — a life together — and we’ve only just begun.

 However, normal rhythms must be interrupted.
 It starts when Lila starts getting too lovey-dovey in the car.
 Then, she’s eating Milky Ways after they sleep together or she’s taking eons getting ready to go down to the pool deck.
 You get the sense her husband is just getting to know her for the first time.
 It’s really disconcerting if the moments weren’t equally hilarious